ocean-tracking-network/node-manager-training/verification_docs/103_deployment_verification.md

 #### Specify schema cell
 - Replace the placeholder string: `'schema'` with the lowercase project code (can be found in the title or project metadata form).

-#### Re-run otn_animals and otn_transmitters verification from IPython cell
+#### Re-run moorings verification from IPython cell
-- This cell runs the same checks as in `Tag-1`, `Tag-1b` and `Tag-2` notebooks.
+- This cell runs the same checks as in the `deploy` notebook.
 - Review any unfolded warning or error messages.

 #### Run double reporting checks cell
-- This step ensures no duplicates of the tag metadata (in terms of serial number, location and date time) within and across all OTN and partner nodes.
+- This step ensures no duplicates of the receiver metadata (in terms of serial number, location and date time) within and across all OTN and partner nodes.
 - The know issue for this and all other cross-node checks is: Brazil node is offline thus there will be error about connection time out with BRZ node.